jasonqiuwo/SavePubData/README.md

 colcon build --symlink-install
 ```

 The file format used for logging camera data is .h5 files, which organizes the saved data in a hierarchical structure.
 This method allows for easy loading and integration into ROS2 nodes, where the data can be subscribed to and visualized in Rviz2.
-Below is an example of how frames can be saved in this format:
+Below is an example of how frames can be saved in this format, and this could be read by using read_h5.py:

 ```
 depth: [0,  0,  0,  0,  0,  0